tarsil/cookiecutter-django/{{ cookiecutter.project_name }}/README.md

 To make the life of our developers easier, we also have a wrapper to run the tests.

-  1. `make unittests` - Runs the whole suite of tests in the platform and rebuilds always the test db every time it runs.
+  1. `make test` - Runs the whole suite of tests in the platform and rebuilds always the test db every time it runs.
-  2. `make unittests TESTONLY='name_of_module'` - Runs the tests for a specific module instead the whole codebase.
+  2. `make test TESTONLY='name_of_module'` - Runs the tests for a specific module instead the whole codebase.
 This also rebuilds the DB every time it runs.
 Example:
-      1. `make unittests TESTONLY='accounts'.
+      1. `make test TESTONLY='accounts'.
-      2. `make unittests TESTONLY='accounts.tests.test_models'.
+      2. `make test TESTONLY='accounts.tests.test_models'.
-  3. `make reusedb_unittests`.
+  3. `make test-reusedb`.
 Runs the whole suite of tests in the platform without rebuilding the db.
-  4. `make reusedb_unittests TESTONLY='name_of_module'` -
+  4. `make test-reusedb TESTONLY='name_of_module'` -
-  Same principle or `make unittests TESTONLY` but without rebuilding the db.
+  Same principle or `make test TESTONLY` but without rebuilding the db.